gcallah/JohnGray/papers/callahan.md

 #### Cultural Diversity

-In "The politics of cultural diversity," an essay as relevant today as when it was written, Gray argues that The progressive enthusiasm for what they call "multiculturalism" is "animated by moral hatred of the dominant traditions, and a voyeuristic fascination with submerged, overwhelmed, or oppositional, cultures."
-Therefore, it seeks to "entrench Minority traditions in protected institutions and confer on them arbitrary privileges" (1996, p.
+In "The politics of cultural diversity," an essay as relevant today as when it was written, Gray argues that the progressive enthusiasm for what is called call "multiculturalism" is "animated by moral hatred of the dominant traditions, and a voyeuristic fascination with submerged, overwhelmed, or oppositional cultures."
+Therefore, it seeks to "entrench minority traditions in protected institutions and confer on them arbitrary privileges" (1996, p.
 266).

 ### Endgames

+The work *Endgames* begins by asserting that "our inherited stock of political ideas no longer tracks the world in which we live and strive to flourish" (1997, p. vi).
+Having concluded that the Enlightenment project has been a failure, Gray worries that "the faith of the Enlightenment will be deployed... as a drug to stupefy the intellect and an anecdote to despair" (1997, p. xi) In an effort to address these circumstances, Gray notes that "The gap between late modern thought and emerging postmodern realities is the space in which the questions that are the subject of this book are put" (1997,
+p.  xi).

 The essay "The Strange Death of Tory England" deals with the British Conservative party undermining its own base by embracing neoliberalism.
 While much of the essay deals with particulars of British politics, it does further illustrate